Osmanys-Perez/Osmanys-Perez/README.md

 ### Hi there 👋
-- 🔭 I’m currently working as a freelance Web Developer
+- 🔭 I’m currently working as a QA Tester
-- 🌱 I’ve been learning React and Next.js for some time now
+- 🌱 I’ve been learning Fuctional Testing for a while, and now i am into Test Automation
 - 📫 You can reach me on LikedIn (<a href='https://www.linkedin.com/in/osmanys-perez-pena'>linkedin.com/in/osmanys-perez-pena</a>)
 <!--
 **Osmanys-Perez/Osmanys-Perez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.